UX content design, writing, editing,

 Problem:

-• Existing names didn’t reflect the global diversity of Indeed users.
-There was no clear process for generating new names to use.
+• Existing names also didn’t reflect the global diversity of Indeed users.

 Approach:

-• Create a system for developing randomly generated names of individuals and businesses, along with company profiles and job descriptions.
+• Create a new set of fake names for individuals and businesses, along with company profiles and job descriptions.

-• Create a process for adding new names and profiles with minimum requirements for legal review.
+• Create a standard process for adding new names and other fake content.

-• Socialize the name list among UX designers to replace current unapproved names in product designs.
+• Socialize the name list among UX designers and work with them to update product designs.

 My role:

-• Researched tech industry practices for generating and using placeholder names.
+• Researched tech industry practices for generating and using fake names.

-• Identified random name generation tools and created a new list of names from different nationalities, naming structures, and lengths to accommodate in designs.
+• Identified random name generation tools and created a new list of names reflecting different nationalities and naming structures.

 Outcome:

-• The new list provided approved names to make product designs look more realistic and reflect Indeed’s global markets.
+• Product designs look more realistic and reflective of Indeed’s global markets.

-• Product and marketing designers worked with content to generate project-specific names for new product initiatives and events.
+• Designers worked with content to generate additional names for specific projects..

 Problem: